Baltimore Yearly Meeting Records

 Biographical / Historical

-A Quaker presence began to be felt along the east coast of the United States in the mid 1650s.
-The organizational system which now structures the Society of Friends was lacking, with Friends meeting only for worship and discipline.
-In Maryland and adjoining regions, this began to change in 1672, when a General Meeting was held at West River.
-Pheobe Jacobsen notes the evangelical, rather than business, nature of General Meetings, yet this was the first large scale gathering of Friends.
-While records do not exist prior to 1672, beginning in 1677, minutes of half-yearly meetings survive.
+Quakers began to meet for worship and discipline in the 1650s along the east coast of what is today the United States.
+In the Province of Maryland and adjoining regions, Quakers began to formalize their organizational structure when a General Meeting was held at West River in 1672.
 Beginning in 1677, a meeting was held twice a year alternately at Tredhaven (Third Haven, also known as the Eastern Shore), in the house of John Pitts followed by John Edmundson, and West River (also known as the Western Shore) in the home of George Skipwith and others, until 1682, when the West River meeting house was built.
-These meetings are referred to as both General Meetings and H
+These meetings are referred to as both General Meetings and Half-Yearly Meetings.

-In 1968, the Hicksite and Orthodox yearly meetings reunited to form the Baltimore Yearly Meeting for the Religious Society of Friends.
+In 1968, the Hicksite and Orthodox yearly meetings (then commonly referred to as "Stony Run" and "Homewood" respectively) reunited to form the Baltimore Yearly Meeting for the Religious Society of Friends.

 Extent